Getting Started

 Step 3: Piece

 Select the default piece object from the library, causing the editor pane to switch to the piece editor.
-The piece editor is actually two editors:
+The piece editor is actually two editors:- A pickup editor (left), controlling the slab-like arrangement of canes called a pickup.

 Add one unit (1.0) of twist to the piece using the piece editor controls to yield a finished piece.